jecfish/prerender-xs/README.md

 ```

+Here is the example on how you can use in Angular: https://github.com/chybie/ng-my/blob/master/projects/site2019/index-html-transform.js.

 # Advance configurations

 Some advance configuration are supported.
 Most configuration names are obvious, if need further clarification, can refer to [prerender-spa-plugin](https://github.com/chrisvfritz/prerender-spa-plugin) (please take notes that not all config of `prerender-spa-plugin` are supported in `prerender-xs`).